 - Drain cleaning products.

-Leaving wet cloths or sponges on the sink’s surface for prolonged periods of time is another thing we all often do, which can leave nasty spots.
+Leaving wet cloths or sponges on the sink’s surface for prolonged periods of time is another thing we all often do, which can leave nasty spots on your granite or ceramic sink.
 Many will also rarely bother picking up stray hairs left by steel wool pads, which will quickly rust if left unattended.
 Placing heated pans or pots on your sink or dragging heavy cookware directly on top of the surfaces will also spell bad news.
 Dropping all of these habits will tremendously extend the life of your sink.

 How to deal with scratches and resilient stains